 Staging is the standard

-Now the problem is that the house looks amazing and that’s what the home buyers want.
+.
 They want everything it took to make the house look fantastic, which is sort of the point.
-As a home seller you want the house to look fantastic and entice someone – or a few someones – to fall in love with it.
+As a result, as a home seller you want the house to look fantastic and entice someone – or a few someones – to fall in love with it.
 That scenario does have a downside.

 - Something securely fixed in place.